Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/text.md

 ## Use clipboard and SelectText APIs

-A set of APIs that provide developers with the functionality of copy, cut, paste & select text.
+These are a set of APIs that provide developers with the functionality of copy, cut, paste & select text.
 A sample code on how to benefit from them is shown below.

 Developers can define an action for users by writing the code below, i.e. when the user clicks a button.